jiangxin/homebrew-tap/README.md

 Build git
 ---------

-Homebrew builtin git formula does not compile with gettext, so translations of Git are not installed by default.
+Homebrew builtin git formula does not know how to compile with gettext, so translations of Git can not be installed anyway.
 Until upstream takes this hack:

 * <https://github.com/mxcl/homebrew/pull/19097>

 You can install like this:

     $ brew unlink git git18
-    $ brew install git18
+    $ brew install --with-gettext git18